Harm reduction

 Harm reduction, or harm minimization, refers to a range of intentional practices and public health policies designed to lessen the negative social and/or physical consequences associated with various human behaviors, both legal and illegal.
-Harm reduction is used to decrease negative consequences of recreational drug use and sexual activity without requiring abstinence, recognizing that those unable or unwilling to stop can still make positive change to protect themselves and others.
+Harm reduction is used to encourage healthy behaviors that can decrease the negative consequences for those facing life challenges like homelessness and food insecurity, or engaging in harm-prone behaviors such as recreational drug use and sexual activity.
+Harm reduction initiatives recognize that people can make positive changes to protect themselves and others, without requiring abstinence.

 Harm reduction is most commonly applied to approaches that reduce adverse consequences from drug use, and harm reduction programs now operate across a range of services and in different regions of the world.
 As of 2020, some 86 countries had one or more programs using a harm reduction approach to substance use, primarily aimed at reducing blood-borne infections resulting from use of contaminated injecting equipment.

-Needle-exchange programmes reduce the likelihood of people who use heroin and other substances sharing the syringes and using them more than once.
+Needle-exchange programmes, or syringe service programmes, reduce the likelihood of people who use heroin and other substances sharing the syringes and using them more than once.
 Syringe-sharing often leads to the spread of infections such as HIV or hepatitis C, which can easily spread from person to person through the reuse of syringes contaminated with infected blood.
 Needle and syringe programmes (NSP) and Opioid Agonist Therapy (OAT) outlets in some settings offer basic primary health care.
 Supervised injection sites are legally sanctioned, medically supervised facilities designed to provide a safe, hygienic, and stress-free environment for people who use substances.
 The facilities provide sterile injection equipment, information about substances and basic health care, treatment referrals, and access to medical staff.